sungnga/react-ecommerce/README.md

 	- Import userById method from controllers/user.js
 - Inside controller folder, create a file called user.js.
 And in this file:
   - Import User from user model, models/user.js
-	- Write a userById method that...
+	- Write a userById method that
 		- takes the parameters of req, res, next and id
 		- then it tries to find the user by their id using the findById() method
 		- then calls the exec() method to execute the callback function
 		- in this callback, we'll either get an error or the user as param
 			- if error or no user, return a response with status code of 400 and an error message
 			- if a user is found, set the user info to profile: `req.profile = user`
 		- since this is a middleware, call next() to move on
 - In routes/user.js file:
 	- Create a route using get() method with 3 arguments